 Mitch is also a veteran feature film producer (he goes by "Mitchell" in the film world), and has produced or been on the production team for projects for LucasArts, Commercial Pictures, Walt Disney Productions, New World Pictures, American Playhouse, (c)olossal Pictures, Nintendo, InterPlay, Electronic Arts, SunSoft, U.S. Gold, and others.
-Mitch produced two Sundance Film Festival Official Selections (Dream With the Fishes starring David Arquette and Cathy Moriarty, and Christmas in the Clouds starring Graham Greene and M. Emmet Walsh) that both received worldwide theatrical and home video distribution.
+Mitch produced two Sundance Film Festival Official Selections (Dream With the Fishes starring David Arquette, Cathy Moriarty, Brad Hunt and Kathryn Erbe, and Christmas in the Clouds starring Graham Greene, M. Emmet Walsh, Wes Studi and Rita Coolidge) that both received worldwide theatrical and home video distribution.
 Oprah Winfrey called Christmas in the Clouds her "must-see" holiday film.
 Mitch also co-produced The Earth Will Swallow You, a feature-length documentary/performance film about -- and starring -- the popular rock band Widespread Panic.
-His current active productions include a 3-D feature film/videogame project based upon a novel to which he acquired the rights, a feature-length documentary about James Brown's band, and a music-based reality television series.
+His current active productions include a 3-D feature film/videogame project based upon a novel to which he acquired the rights, a feature-length documentary about James Brown's band, and a music-based reality television series

 Copyright © 2023 GROOVE DIVISION - All Rights Reserved.